lintonye/learnreact.design/_drafts/2017-06-15-reactjs-react-native.md

 ---

-# Learning Goals

-# ReactJS, React Native, ReactXYZ...
+In the [last post](TODO), we covered the three core ideas of React: reactive UI, virtual DOM and components.

 Hopefully you've got a hang of what React is, right?
 But what are those other things, such as ReactJS, React.js, React Native?
 Let's take a look.

+- What is a native app, what s
+- History of RN
+- What RW and RN can be used for?
+What we can't use RW/RN to build?

+# Learning Goals

+# ReactJS, React Native, ReactXYZ...
 Initially, React was created to build web applications.
 It's only about portraits from the studio "Web Browser".

-As time goes by, people realized that React is actually capable of working with other studios, such as studio "Mobile", studio "Mac" and studio "Sketch".
+As time goes by, React realized that he was actually capable of working with other studios, such as studio "Mobile", studio "Mac" and studio "Sketch".

-To make things more efficient, React hires an assistant "ReactDOM" whose only job is to talk to Domo in the studio "Web Browser".
-React can now focus on receiving sketches from the customers (developers) and making clay models (virtual DOM).
+To make things more efficient, React hired an assistant "ReactDOM" whose only job is to talk to Domo in the studio "Web Browser".
+React can now focus on taking orders from the customers (developers) and drawing sketches (virtual DOM).

 When customers ask for portraits from other studios, React hires more assistants, which are collectively called "Renderers".
 "ReactDOM" is a Renderer too.